cra1gg/exceltonotepad/README.md

 # Excel to Notepad
-Small program which splits an excel file into a space delimited file that is human-readable even in default notepad applications
+This program  splits an excel file into a space delimited file that is human-readable even in default notepad applications

 This was originally written for my mother to assist her with her work but I figured it might be useful to someone else.
+You'll notice some of the purpose-built features of this application (such as the ext/txt option).
+Despite this, I tried to make the app as easy to use as possible for the public.

 # Usage:
 Clone the repo and put the excel files which you want to convert into the repo folder as the script and run the script using